 7 years.
 Wowwww!
 Thank you all for everything .
 You are all life changers

-Louis can't believe how long it's actually all been, and we're like same, bro.
+Louis, again, couldn’t believe how long it’s been, and we’re like same, bro.

 #7YearsOfOneDirection Wow!
 We've been on an incredible journey.
 Special thanks to all of our fans for being there ❤️you inspire me everyday

 Well, the boys and their kind words are inspiring us now, being their cute AF selves, so we decided to round up all of the most precious things the guys have said about each other and what it was like being in 1D since they officially (and temporarily) went their separate ways.
-As Liam once so eloquently put it when he accepted a 2017 Brit Award on the band's behalf, "One Direction is who we are and who we always will be."
-Sobbing already.
+As Liam once so eloquently put it when he accepted a 2017 Brit Award on the band’s behalf, “One Direction is who we are and who we always will be.”
+And even in their solo endeavors, they’re all still singing 1D hits during their shows, so the band’s legacy will forever live on, that’s for sure.
+Along with their brotherly love for each other.

 “I told my managers from the start: When One Direction comes knocking, [forget]what I’m doing.
 I don’t give a [crap] if I sold out arenas or won Grammys.
 I wouldn’t be doing this if it wasn’t for that,” Niall said to Billboard.